Co-Curricular News | Friday 31 May 2019

 Girls adopt responsibilities in the School’s Service Program from Year 7, and are encouraged to become active citizens who engage meaningfully with the community.

 Chosen by the students, the annual School Charity reflects students’ desire to support a cause of particular importance to them.
-In 2018, the School supports the provision of education to girls, through donations to The Smith Family and The Malala Fund.
+In 2019, Girls Grammar’s School charity is the Stars Foundation, whose mission is to support and enable Aboriginal and Torres Strait Islander girls and young women to make active choices towards realising their full potential.

-Service Leaders within each of the School’s houses choose the following specific organisations to support throughout the year.
+Service Captains within each of the School’s houses choose the following specific organisations to support throughout the year.

 |Hirschfeld||Pyjama Foundation The Smith Family|